rhel-labs/instruqt/command-line-assistant-problem-solving/02-useraccounts-script/assignment.md

 id: ucoyyjpxk6jv
 type: challenge
 title: Use command line assistant to perform repetitive tasks
-teaser: We'll use Command Line Assistant to complete a repetitive task, such as creating user accounts.
+teaser: We'll use command line assistant to complete a repetitive task, such as creating user accounts.
 notes:
 - type: text
-  contents: Command Line Assistant can be used to automate repetitive tasks.
+  contents: command line assistant can be used to automate repetitive tasks.
 CLA can
     help you author shell scripts to perform actions in bulk.
 In this assignment we'll use CLA to create a script to create user accounts.
 tabs: